 First-ever appearance of the Safety Car in F1

-The first time a safety car was ever used during an F1 race was during the Canadian Grand Prix in 1973 where a yellow Porsche 914 was used.
+The first use of a safety car in a Formula 1 race was during the 1973 Canadian Grand Prix, when a yellow Porsche 914 led the field.

-The safety car, driven by former F1 privateer Eppie Wietzes, was released in response to a huge crash between Jody Scheckter’s McLaren (No. 0) and Francois Cevert’s Tyrrell (No. 6), on the 32nd lap, that brought ambulances onto the track, and the amount of debris strewn across it.
+The safety car, driven by former F1 privateer Eppie Wietzes, was deployed on lap 32 in response to a major crash between Jody Scheckter’s McLaren (No. 0) and François Cevert’s Tyrrell (No. 6), which brought ambulances onto the track and left debris scattered across it.

-The introduction of the safety car in Formula One was made as a result of several particularly nasty crashes during the 1973 season, especially the Dutch Grand Prix at Zandvoort Circuit that claimed the life of Roger Williamson.
+he introduction of the safety car in Formula One was prompted by several serious accidents during the 1973 season, most notably the Dutch Grand Prix at Zandvoort, where Roger Williamson lost his life.

 What makes the safety car's introduction interesting has more to do with the controversy and confusion that it caused when it came out, rather than its use in F1.
 When the Porsche was released, It came out in front of the wrong driver, Howden Ganley, in the Iso-Marlboro IR (No. 25), Frank Williams’ first F1 car. which allowed several drivers, including eventual winner Peter Revson, to gain a lap on the field.
 Remember that back then things were done completely by hand, as this was before electronic lap timing.
 So when they saw Ganley immediately behind the safety car they presumed it was he who was in first on the restart and resumed their counting and reporting of overtakes to match.